Return to FAQ List

 This is hosted on Amazon S3 for redundancy and global availability.

-Checking "Run updaterdone.bat when done" will restart the service when done (suggested)
+Suggested: Check "Run updaterdone.bat when done" to restart the service when done

-With DNS Redirector v7 a restart is not required, the new blocked.txt will be reloaded automatically.
+With DNS Redirector v7 or later a restart is not required, the new blocked.txt (or allowed.txt or nxdforce.txt) will be reloaded automatically.

 However in some cases restarting can free up server memory and has the benefit of "forgetting" all clients so they must become authorized and/or bypass the block the next day.